alanfarahani/KMA-crabs/README.md

 : An (R) Markdown that allows for interactive reproducibility of all of the figures and tables found in the manuscript, plus some additional analyses.

 - `Supplement.html`
-: A compiled version of the Markdown in the event you just wanted to look at the figures.
+: A compiled version of the Markdown in the event you just wanted to <a href = "http://thebalkarchaeology.com/markdowns/KMAcrabs.html" target = "_blank"> look at the analyses and figures </a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>